dracula/jupyter-notebook/INSTALL.md

 #### Activating theme

 1. Copy the file called custom.css
-2. Paste under the folder ~/.jupyter/custom/ (creat it if needed!)
+2. Paste it under the folder ~/.jupyter/custom/ (creat it if needed!)
 3. Open a new (or reload) jupyter notebook
 4. Boom!
 It's working